acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-Displays the native tooltip that shows up when hovering over the event.

-**Default value**: true
 ### showInput {#opt-showInput}

 boolean

+If true, it will render an input field for the component.

+**Default value**: true
 ### showLabelCount {#opt-showLabelCount}

 boolean